milvus-io/milvus/docs/developer_guides/chap02_schema.md

 To learn how to choose an appropriate index for a metric, see [Distance Metrics](https://www.milvus.io/docs/v2.0.0/metric.md).

-Different index types use different index params in construction and query.
+Different index type uses different index params in construction and query.
 All index params are represented by the structure of map.
 This doc shows the map code in python.